 When it comes to quitting sweets, almost everybody skips the preparation stage.
 Or really, their preparation consists of thinking, “Starting tomorrow [or Monday or the first of the month], I’m turning over a new leaf.
 No more sweets for me!”
 Then they get ready for the big day by eating as many sweets as they can to get it out of their system before they quit for good this time.

 Since when has tackling a hard problem with no forethought or planning ever really worked?
 Why would this be any different?

 It will be easier—not easy, but easier, hopefully—to reduce your sugar intake if you understand why you eat sweets.
 Yes, they taste good, but there’s more to it than that.
 You’re trying to quit because you believe that eating sweets is not good for you in some way… but you eat them anyway.

 Without judgment, examine the role that sweets currently play in your life.
 Are they truly just a source of hedonic pleasure, or do you use sweets to self-soothe or self-medicate?
 If you experience powerful cravings for sweets, what are your triggers?

-Sight, taste, smell – You crave them because you have learned they taste good.
+Sensory triggers (sight, taste, smell): You crave them because you have learned they taste good.
 This is the relatively simplest one to deal with because you probably just need a break to build new habits.
 You can logic/think your way out of this one, for the most part.

-Environmental – You crave sweets at certain times of day, or in situations like nights out with friends or at the coffee shop.
+Environmental triggers: You crave sweets at certain times of day, or in situations like nights out with friends or at the coffee shop.
 Again, these are mostly learned associations or habits.